-To my mind, a human intellectual competence must entail a set of skills of problem solving - enabling the individual to resolve genuine problems or difficulties that he or she encounters and, when appropriate, to create an effective product - and must also entail the potential for finding or creating problems - and thereby laying the groundwork for the acquisition of new knowledge. ―Howard Gardner
+According to Howard Gardner, a human intellectual competence must entail a set of skills of problem solving - enabling the individual to resolve genuine problems or difficulties that he or she encounters and, when appropriate, to create an effective product.

 Howard Gardner found the notion of intelligence through an intelligence quotient (I.Q.) test to be very limited.
 He believed that people had different levels of intelligence, potential, and a unique cognitive profile, and to subscribe them to just one kind was like arresting their mental growth.